aroffringa/glight/doc/source/tutorial/controlling-lights.rst

     :alt: One light turned on.
     :width: 100%

+..
+Hint:: The direction of the beam can be redirected by selecting the relevant fixtures in the visualization window, clicking with the right mouse button on one of them and selecting "*Properties*".

 Using faders is an important aspect of controlling the lights in a live show, and there are several ways to control the faders by either mouse or keyboard: